NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 We can create an IP pool and set the allocation method to `firstfree`, and then create an allocation request `a1`.
 If we release the allocation `a1` and again request the allocation `a2` with the same subnet size, then the same IP will get allocated.

-We can create an IP pool and set the allocation-method to sequential, and then create an allocation request a1. if we release the allocation a1 and again request the allocation a2 with the same subnet-size, then the different IP will get allocated.
+We can create an IP pool and set the allocation method to `sequential`, and then create an allocation request `a1`.
+If we release the allocation, `a1` and again request the allocation `a2` with the same subnet size, then a different IP will get allocated.

 ```
 admin@ncs# resource-pools ip-address-pool pool1 allocation-method firstfree